Villa: Other

 Today, the term "villa" is often applied to vacation rental properties.
 In the United Kingdom the term is used for high quality detached homes in warm destinations, particularly Florida and the Mediterranean.
 The term is also used in Pakistan, and in some of the Caribbean islands such as Jamaica, Saint Barthélemy, Saint Martin, Guadeloupe, British Virgin Islands, and others.
 It is similar for the coastal resort areas of Baja California Sur and mainland Mexico, and for hospitality industry destination resort "luxury bungalows" in various locations worldwide.

-In Indonesia, the term "villa" is applied to Dutch colonial country houses (landhuis).
-Nowadays, the term is more popularly applied to vacation rental usually located in countryside area.

 In Australia, "villas" or "villa units" are terms used to describe a type of townhouse complex which contains, possibly smaller attached or detached houses of up to 3–4 bedrooms that were built since the early 1980s.

 In New Zealand, "villa" refers almost exclusively to Victorian and Edwardian wooden weatherboard houses mainly built between 1880 and 1914, characterised by high ceilings (often 12 ft), sash windows, and a long entrance hall.

 In South Korea, the term "villa" refers to small multi-household house with 4 floors or less.

 In Cambodia, "villa" is used as a loanword in the local language of Khmer, and is generally used to describe any type of detached townhouse that features yard space.
 The term does not apply to any particular architectural style or size, the only features that distinguish a Khmer villa from another building are the yard space and being fully detached.
 The terms "twin-villa" and "mini-villa" have been coined meaning semi-detached and smaller versions respectively.
 Generally, these would be more luxurious and spacious houses than the more common row houses.
 The yard space would also typically feature some form of garden, trees or greenery.
 Generally, these would be properties in major cities, where there is more wealth and hence more luxurious houses.